Third Week in Epiphany – Tuesday

 Neither do I condemn thee.
 Go, and sin no more. – John 8:11.

 Here we see the Lord Jesus in His official capacity, not as the Judge but as the Savior of men.
 He had not come to condemn the world, but to save the world (John 3:17).
 He had not come to destroy sinners but to save them by bringing them to repentance and faith in Him as their Redeemer.
 Knowing the woman’s penitent heart, He did not condemn her, but He forgave her.
-And He said: “Sin no more,” exhorting her to bring forth God pleasing fruits of repentance (Matthew 3:8), as only those can who are true believers (Hebrews 11:6 a).
+And He said: “Sin no more” (John 8:11). exhorting her to bring forth God-pleasing fruits of repentance (Matthew 3:8), as only those can who are true believers (Hebrews 11:6).

 And so He meets us, who are condemned by the Law and even by our own heart, and who penitently come to Him for mercy.
 God has graciously forgiven the sins of the world for the sake of Christ’s vicarious atonement, and He imparts that forgiveness personally to every penitent and believing sinner.
 Then, out of joyful gratitude for His grace, we too are to “go and sin no more,” no longer serving sin (Romans 6:6) but walking in newness of life (v.
 11) “for His name’s sake” (Psalm 23:3).

 PRAYER. – Kind and merciful Savior, Thou hast graciously forgiven me all my sins; and I rely on Thy forgiveness every day for the sins that so easily beset me because of my wretched flesh.
-Thy Law condemns me, my conscience condemns me, and men condemn me, marking all my iniquities; but there is forgiveness with Thee that Thou mayest be feared.
+Thy Law condemns me, my conscience condemns me, and men condemn me, marking all my iniquities, “but there is forgiveness with Thee that Thou mayest be feared” (Psalm 130:4).
 That is my joyful confidence.
-Now grant me Thy Holy Spirit to the end that, from a heart filled with gratitude for Thy mercy, I may hate sin and love and serve Thee in righteousness and true holiness.
+Now, continue to grant me Thy Holy Spirit, working through Thy Word, to the end that, from a heart filled with gratitude for Thy mercy, I may hate sin more and more, and love and serve Thee more and more in righteousness and true holiness.
 Amen.

 Oh, draw us ever unto Thee, Thou Friend of sinners, gracious Savior.